 Organization databases that we host are backed up as follows:

-* Data is backed up remotely (to a different server at a different physical location) every night
+Data is continuously replicated to a different server at a different physical location.

 Database restores are tested weekly to confirm the data backups are valid.